Vanbliser/studypadi/studypadi-api/README.md

 - /api/vi/auth/test-auth GET

 ### Description
-- Test: a get request to test if the application is live

 - Signup: receives the following required fields and returns a user object and a message indicating that an otp has been sent:
   * email
   * first_name